 For programs where courses are taught in the host country language: two or more years of college study or equivalent proficiency demonstrated by two semester courses at the 200 level, or one semester course at an advanced 200 or 300 level.

 For study in Paris: students normally take four 4-credit French courses, including one at the 250 level or higher in the semester prior to their study in Paris.
-Those who enter Smith at the FRN 230 level or above are required to take three semesters of French prior to study in Paris, including one course at the 250 level or higher in the semester prior to study in Paris.
+Those who enter Smith at the 230 level or above are required to take three semesters of French prior to study in Paris, including one course at the 250 level or higher in the semester prior to study in Paris.
 Students beginning with FRN 101 and 102 (Beginning French I and II), or FRN 101 and 103 (Accelerated Beginning French I and II) must take three 4-credit French courses in their sophomore year, including the 250 level course (or higher).
 Students who do not meet these requirements are encouraged to consult with a member of the Department of French Studies.

 Exception for study in Hamburg: students with one year or the equivalent of college level German may apply to the spring semester option.

 For programs with English-language curriculum: One year of college study of the language—or equivalent proficiency demonstrated by one semester course at an advanced 100 (intermediate) level or higher.
 (Exception: 1 year or intensive summer equivalent of Italian is strongly recommended, but not required, for the ICCS program in Rome.)